-Early Origins of the lamberson family
+Early Origins of the Lamberson family

 The surname Lamberson was first found in Lancashire where they held a family seat from very ancient times.
 The first record was in the village of Warton where they held their mansion and family seat.
 They are believed to be of Norman origin and arrived after the Norman Conquest in 1066.
 In Normandy they held a family seat at Lambert-sur-Dive and Lambert sur Orne.

-Early History of the lamberson family
+Early History of the Lamberson family

-lamberson Spelling Variations
+Lamberson Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Lampson, Lampston, Lambson and others.

-Early Notables of the lamberson family (pre 1700)
+Early Notables of the Lamberson family (pre 1700)

 More information is included under the topic Early Lamberson Notables in all our PDF Extended History products and printed products wherever possible.

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
-Early North American immigration records have revealed a number of people bearing the name lamberson or a variant listed above:
+Early North American immigration records have revealed a number of people bearing the name Lamberson or a variant listed above:

-lamberson Settlers in United States in the 19th Century
+Lamberson Settlers in United States in the 19th Century

-lamberson Settlers in United States in the 20th Century
+Lamberson Settlers in United States in the 20th Century